TN 26 (10-16)

 The Master Beneficiary Record (MBR) is the main data source for certifying payments.
 Every month, the MBR updates by segment on a varying schedule, depending on the number of workdays in the month.
 The Regional Financial Center (RFC) maintains a check-writing file of the accounts handled by the processing centers.
 The RFC maintains the file by ZIP Code in SSN sequence.
 Upon receipt of the updated MBR data, the RFC updates its file and prints the checks.

 2. Check production

 Treasury prints the checks; a machine encloses them in envelopes and places them in trays by ZIP Code and check number, awaiting pickup by the U.S. Postal Service (USPS).
-Until pickup, Treasury can remove the checks from the trays based on any hold-check requests received from SSA.

 3. Check stuffer

 Treasury includes a check stuffer with all PMA checks, unless there is a foreign address, advising the beneficiary that a letter of explanation will follow shortly.